Sindy: Development and launch

 After 20 years of producing dolls, Pedigree Dolls & Toys, a British company in Exeter, sought to expand its product range to include a trendy fashion doll.
 American toy manufacturer Mattel offered Pedigree a licence to produce Barbie, which Pedigree declined due to market research showing Barbie was unpopular with British buyers.
 Instead Pedigree manufactured its own doll based on another American doll, Tammy.
 With permission from Tammy's manufacturer, the Ideal Toy Company, Pedigree also borrowed Tammy's slogan, "The doll you love to dress".
 The name "Sindy" was chosen after a street poll where young girls were shown a photo of the doll and asked to choose their favourite name from a list of four.
 The most popular choice was "Cindy", and the spelling was made more distinctive for trademarking.

-The Sindy doll was launched in September 1963, and London retailers were sent a promotional 45rpm gramophone record to introduce the doll, which included Pedigree's marketing text below.
+The Sindy doll was launched in September 1963, and London retailers were sent a promotional 45 rpm gramophone record to introduce the doll, which included Pedigree's marketing text below.

 Sindy is the free, swinging girl that every little girl longs to be.
 Sindy has sports clothes, glamour clothes, everyday clothes — a dog, skates, a gramophone — everything...
 Every genuine Sindy outfit is a child's dream come true.
 Each one is designed for today's fashionable young women by today's leading women designers.
 They are authentic miniature replicas of the latest adult clothes.